The Royal Free London NHS Foundation Trust is currently undertaking three major construction projects.

 Chase Farm Hospital redevelopment

-When the trust acquired Barnet and Chase Farm Hospitals NHS Trust in July 2014 (see A bigger trust, a better future), it made a commitment to redevelop the Chase Farm site, to modernise the building so that staff can continue to deliver world class care, close to patients’ homes.
+When the trust acquired Barnet and Chase Farm Hospitals NHS Trust in July 2014 (see A bigger trust, a better future), it made a commitment to redevelop Chase Farm Hospital, making it fit for purpose to deliver 21st century healthcare and to provide world class care close to where our patients live.

 Emergency department redevelopment